ccarabine/memory-game/README.md

 ## Current Features (short term objectives): <a name="features-current"></a>

-## New game modal
+## New game modal -onload

 A new game modal pop up will be displayed with Paw Patrol logo and two clickable buttons .
 -	1. “Play New Game” button  - when the user clicks on the button, the user would be able to begin the memory game.
-All moves, matched card numbers will be set to zero.
+All moves, matched card counters will be set to zero.
 All cards will show the back face
--	2. “Rules” button– when the user clicks on button, the rules modal pop up will appear which will allow the user to read the rules of the game.
+-	2. “Rules” button– when the user clicks on button, the rules modal pop up will appear, which will allow the user to read the rules of the game.

-## Rules Modal
+## Rules modal
 The rules modal  is accessed from the new game modal once the user clicks on the “rules” button.
 The user can read the rules of the game and click close [x] to bring them back to the new game modal.

 ## The game